RUCAIBox/RecSysDatasets/README.md

 defined in [RecBole](https://github.com/RUCAIBox/RecBole)
 which is a unified, comprehensive and efficient recommendation library.

-After converting to the atomic files, you can use [RecBole](https://github.com/RUCAIBox/RecBole) to test the performance of different recommender models on these datasets easily.
+After converting to the atomic files, you can use RecBole to test the performance of different recommender models on these datasets easily.
 For more information about RecBole, please refer to [RecBole](https://github.com/RUCAIBox/RecBole).

+## Usage
+In order to use RecBole, you need to convert these original datasets to the atomic file which is a kind of data format defined by RecBole.

+We provide two ways to convert these datasets into atomic files:

+1. Download the raw dataset and process it with conversion tools we provide in this repository.
+Please refer to [conversion tools](https://github.com/RUCAIBox/RecDatasets/tree/master/conversion_tools).

+2. Directly download the processed atomic files.
+[Baidu Yun](https://pan.baidu.com/s/1p51sWMgVFbAaHQmL4aD_-g) (Password: e272), [Google Drive](https://drive.google.com/drive/folders/1so0lckI6N6_niVEYaBu-LIcpOdZf99kj?usp=sharing).

 ## Datasets link and brief introduction